 The most I have been offered is £150!
 This was to undertake an online mortgage assessment.
 You didn’t need to take out the mortgage, and the only real downside was that the credit check could not be removed from your file.
-However, this isn’t an issue to most people.
+However, this isn’t an issue for most people.

 As you can see GFK mystery shopping pay varies wildly.
 The smaller jobs do not pay quite as well as GBW but getting paid £150 for one job is a very good return indeed.
 Plus, the opportunity to earn money over the telephone may be more suitable for some.

 I will certainly be doing some more mystery shopper jobs with them in the future.